Eyescale/Equalizer/README.rst

 # GPU Service Discovery
 =======================

-GPU-SD is a daemon and library for the discovery and announcement of graphics processing units using ZeroConf.
+|logo| GPU-SD is a daemon and library for the discovery and announcement of
+graphics processing units using ZeroConf.
 Its primary use case is to allow auto-configuration of ad-hoc GPU clusters.